-A few things to note about BRPOP.
+A few things to note about BRPOP:

-- Clients are served in an ordered way: the first client that blocked waiting for a list, is served the first when an element is pushed by some other client, and so forth.
+- Clients are served in an ordered way: the first client that blocked waiting for a list, is served first when an element is pushed by some other client, and so forth.

 - If the timeout is reached, NULL is returned.

-Automatically creation and removal of keys
+*Automatic creation and removal of keys

 Basically we can summarize the behavior with three rules:

 - When we remove elements from an aggregate data type, if the value remains empty, the key is automatically destroyed.
 The Stream data type is the only exception to this rule.